Labour hire licensing laws

 An avoidance arrangement is an arrangement that is designed to circumvent or avoid the requirement to have a licence to supply workers.
 The offence occurs if the person involved knows or should reasonably know that it is an avoidance arrangement.

-An example of an avoidance arrangement is if a user of labour hire enters into an arrangement for the supply of workers and agrees to not characterise the arrangement as labour hire.
+An example of an avoidance arrangement is if a user of labour hire enters into an arrangement for the supply of workers and characterises the arrangement in contractual documents as something other than labour hire.

 The scheme imposes strong penalties to deter labour hire providers and users from entering into arrangements which might benefit one or both and which undermines the integrity of genuine labour hire arrangements.